-Celebrating a family birthday during the circuit breaker?
+Celebrating a family birthday in this current climate?
 Here’s how to make your little one’s day extra special with a birthday party at home.

 1. Host a virtual party